DMIT-00/BootcampProject/README.md

 **Additional:** Lombok, Mockito

-## How to use
+## How to build and run
-There are two ways to use application:
+There are two ways to run application:
 1) Without docker (requires installed Mysql):
 ```sh
 mvn clean install